costakevinn/time-series-distance-estimation/README.md

 ## 🚀 Project Overview

-The goal of this project is to estimate physical distances from **large-scale, irregular time series data** by combining:
+The goal of this project is to build an end-to-end **time series and regression pipeline** that estimates physical distances from **large-scale, irregular observational data** by combining:

 - **Irregular time series processing**
 - **Period detection** using **Lomb–Scargle periodograms (Astropy)**